vectordotdev/vector/rfcs/2021-12-20-10517-llvm-backend-for-vrl.md

 requires rather specialized knowledge about compiler construction.
 However, there exists plenty of publicly accessible material for code generation using LLVM, some of which I linked to [above](#introduction-to-llvm).
-In addition, there should be great focus to document this part of the code base extraordinarily well.
+In addition, there should be great focus to document and test this part of the code base extraordinarily well.

 ## Alternatives